In almost all regions, you still need a physic SIM card in Galaxy S9 0r S9+ to make calls or use mobile data connections.

 It may ask you to reboot the phone one more time if some SIM card related phone settings must be changed.

-How to use two SIM cards in Galaxy S9 and S9+ (the dual-SIM version only)?
+How to use two SIM cards on Galaxy S9 and S9+ (the dual-SIM version only)?

-Please refer to this guide (coming soon) on how to use Galaxy S9 SIM card manager and use two SIM cards in dual-SIM version Galaxy S9 and S9+.
+Please refer to this guide on how to use Galaxy S9 SIM card manager and use two SIM cards in dual-SIM version Galaxy S9 and S9+.

 How to change mobile network settings in Galaxy S9 and S9+?